 Scones are delicious and so easy to make.
-This recipe from our Farm Stand Executive Chef, Sarah LaCasse, makes a starter mix that's enough for 2 batches; enjoy one right away and save one for later (if you can).
+This recipe from our Executive Chef Sarah LaCasse makes a starter mix that's enough for 2 batches; enjoy one right away and save one for later (if you can).

 These scones balance a light, tender crumb with the delicious sweet-tartness of fresh raspberries — while it's a great recipe to feature the berries at their height during the summer, it's also delicious with frozen berries any time of year.

 In a mixing bowl, combine the flour, sugar, salt, baking soda, baking powder and oats, and stir until mixed thoroughly.
 Add the butter and incorporate using your fingertips, a pastry blender, a food processor or a stand mixer until the mixture resembles rough meal with pea-size pieces of butter.

 This recipe makes 7 cups of mix, enough for 2 batches of scones.
 If you’re not making both batches at once, at this point measure out 3-1/2 cups of mix and seal it in an airtight container for future use; it keeps well in the freezer if you’re not going to use it within the week.

 In the mixing bowl, add the buttermilk and raspberries to the remaining 3-1/2 cups of scone mix.
 Stir gently with a rubber spatula just until it begins to form a crumbly dough.
 You may need to use your hands at this stage to avoid overworking the dough; its crumbly texture is what keeps the scones light and fluffy when baked.